tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 * add new packages attributes : name, valid_from, valid_until, forced_install_on

-* waptexit: add waptexit_disable_upgrade option to remove the triggering of upgrade from waptexit, but keep the waiting for pending and running tasks.
+* waptexit: add `waptexit_disable_upgrade` option to remove the triggering of upgrade from waptexit, but keep the waiting for pending and running tasks.

-Fix / add 'running_tasks' key in waptservice checkupgrades.json.
+* improved: add 'running_tasks' key in waptservice checkupgrades.json.
 Was not reflecting an up to date state.

 * waptself: